 Your eligibility of both Federal and private loans is dependent upon your continued registration, attendance and active participation in an eligible degree programme at Aberystwyth University.
-If there is any change to your circumstances, e.g. temporary or permanent withdrawal, extensions, ...etc.) you must inform both the Students Records Office (Academic Registry) at our University, and firstname.lastname@example.org.
+If there is any change to your circumstances, e.g. temporary or permanent withdrawal, extensions.etc. you must immediately inform both the Students Records Office (Academic Registry) at our University, and firstname.lastname@example.org.
 If you leave the programme of study, even temporarily, you will have to repay part or all of your loan.
 US Federal regulations specify that the student must complete their programme within 150% of the published length of that programme.

 Satisfactory Academic Progress (SAP) for the purposes of US Federal Loans will be defined by the relevant regulations of the University:

 Postgraduate Taught Masters (MA/LLM/MSc/MRes) Students See also Code of Practice for Taught Postgraduates

 Postgraduate Research Masters (MPhil/LLM by Research) Students See also Code of Practice for Research Postgraduates